How is it different from “just “ thinking?

 Questioning assumptions:

 Assumptions are all around us.
 When they’re true, they can serve us well.
 The problem that can arise is if we base a decision on an untrue assumption.
-In a Thinking Session, you can explore assumptions and see what might be untrue and limiting you.
+It can hold us back.
+In a Thinking Session, you can explore what might be untrue and limiting you.
 My incisive questioning will help you uncover untrue assumptions, and unlock fresher thinking to liberate you from them.

 Information: